 With consistent financial issues being the top predictor of divorce, here are three ways money matters in a relationship:

 - Credit – To begin with, if you or your partner has bad credit, it is difficult to pay off debt.
 Therefore, it is best to have the discussion on finances sooner rather than later.
 This way you can work together on eliminating potential financial challenges such as qualifying for larger purchases such as a car or a house.
-You can also come up with a better financial strategy to get out of debt.
+You can also come up with a better financial strategy for debt management.

 - Money Management – Couples with good money management skills know how to live within their means.
 By determining a comfortable budget, couples can reduce arguments related to finances and who spends what on various items.
 You can get a head start on creating your combined budget using ACCC’s household budgeting worksheet.